rashidalabri/PyBrute/README.md

-# PyCrack
+# PyBrute
-A python script to crack post, get and cookie values.
+A python script to bruteforce post, get and cookie values.

-To learn more about PyCrack visit https://rashidx.com/pycrack/
+To learn more about PyBrute visit https://rashidx.com/pycrack/